 Address: 5 Dean St, London W1D 3RQ

 Located in the pretty suburb of Summertown, Pompette – the French word for tipsy – serves up a European-inspired menu, with nods to head chef Pascal Wiedemann’s French roots.
 Enjoy cured meats sand cheese paired with a selection of European wines at the charcuterie wine bar, or opt for a more formal dinner in the dining room.
-Pascal’s maximum favour, minimum waste ethos is reflected throughout the menu, with current dishes on the menu including tomato orzo pasta; red mullet with olive oil mash; and duck confit with girolles.
+Pascal’s maximum favour, minimum waste ethos is reflected throughout the menu, with current dishes on the menu including Delica pumpkin with gorgonzola dolce, cod with paprika braised chickpeas, and a classic steak frites.

 Address: 7 S Parade, Summertown, Oxford OX2 7JL

-Another Oxford pub with a ‘gastro’ concept is The Perch.
+Another of Oxford’s great gastropubs is The Perch.
 Tucked away next to the canal, cycling here on a warm day is quite special.
 The food is very simple – don’t expect anything majestic.
 But if you’re in need of some fish and chips and a pint of ale, you’ll be hard-pressed to find better.
+That’s not all though: the menu also includes a selection of burgers, pies and a fish of the day.

 Address: Binsey Ln, Binsey, Oxford OX2 0NG

 The Old Parsonage Hotel and its restaurant are a somewhat swankier affair entirely.
 It’s where the socialites of Oxford hang out in town before drinking Zombies at Lola Lo.
 The restaurant is less formal than its sister outfit Quod, though, and focuses on afternoon teas and all-day dining.
 But it’s more interesting as it has grounds to veer further from the safe bet of confit duck with red cabbage.
-There’s salt-based swede with cashew butter, for instance, and burrata with chicory, walnuts and a blood orange dressing.
+There’s cauliflower with turmeric and romesco sauce, for instance, and potted Cornish crab with cucumber.

 Address: 1-3 Banbury Rd, Oxford OX2 6NN